PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 c'est écrit dessus

-or it's written on top
+or it's written on the top

-Oil and margarine
+Other pages: Oil and margarine